mcarvin8/ava-sf-devops/README.md

     - To destroy Apex in production, you must run tests per Salesforce requirement.
 Set the `DESTRUCTIVE_TESTS` variable in `.gitlab-ci.yml` with the pre-defined tests to run when destroying Apex in production.
 - The `deploy` stage contains jobs for each org that will deploy the metadata to the assigned org after a merge into the org branch.

+## Alternative CI/CD Model - 1 Long Running Branch

+The other model in `one-branch.gitlab-ci.yml` is for 1 long running branch that is default such as `main`.

+When a merge request is open against the default branch, a merge request pipeline will be created to:
+1. Validate changes in each sandbox org ("dev" and "fqa" in the example) and production.
+The validation is allowed to fail in order to not block sandbox deployments.
+2. If destructive changes are made, destroy metadata in each sandbox org.
+The destruction is allowed to fail in order to not block sandbox deployments.
+3. Deploy changes to each sandbox org.

+Each job in the merge request pipeline is manually triggered and can be protected by creating protected CI/CD environments to limit those who can trigger the jobs.

+This is where I suggest using CI/CD environment protection rules.

+When the merge is accepted into the default branch, the push pipeline will destroy any destructive metadata in production and then deploy constructive changes to production.

+## Slack Posts

-The deployment, validation, and destruction status can be posted to a Slack channel.
-Update the webhook variable in the `.gitlab-ci.yml`:
+The deployment, validation, and destruction statuses can be posted to a Slack channel.
+Update the webhook variable in the `.gitlab-ci.yml` you use:

 ``` yaml
   # Update webhook URL here for your slack channel
   SLACK_WEBHOOK_URL: https://hooks.slack.com/services/
 ```

-Delete this variable and the step in each `after_script` section if you are not using slack.
+Delete this variable and the step in each `after_script` section that runs `scripts/bash/deploy_slack_status.sh` if you are not using slack.

 ## Declare Metadata to Deploy